Learn to Hunt

 The lodge at Palisades-Kepler is a beautiful stone structure built in the 1930's by the Civilian Conservation Corps.
 It makes a fine setting for group events such as wedding receptions and family reunions.
 The lodge may reserved online through the park reservation system.

 The campground at Palisades-Kepler is a fine place for a weekend outing or a two-week vacation.
-It has 44 campsites, 26 with electrical hookups.
-Modern shower and restroom facilities are available, as well as a trailer dump station.
+The campground includes electrical hookups.
+Modern shower and restroom facilities, as well as a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system .
-Three fourths of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 Palisades-Kepler has four family cabins available for weekly rentals during the summer season nd two day minimum rentals in the spring and fall.
 The cabins, which can accommodate up to four persons, feature a shower, restroom, stovetop and refrigerator.
 Cabin users must provide their own bedding, towels and other camping items.
 The cabins can be reserved online through the park reservation system.
 The cabins are a great place for an economical family vacation.